 Updating or upgrading openSUSE is different from Ubuntu.
 Many new Linux users use Ubuntu or Ubuntu-based Linux distributions at the start.
 They learn Ubuntu commands to update, upgrade, install, and remove packages from the system.

 I am a long-term Ubuntu user also.
-But when I first tried openSUSE, I was stumbling upon some basic things that are completely different from Ubuntu.
+But when I first tried openSUSE, I stumbled upon some basic things that are completely different from Ubuntu.

 Then I did a quick research and found that openSUSE has a different package manager and it works completely differently.